luciferkonn/MOC_CoRL22/README.md

-# Learning-Multi-Objective-Curricula-for-Robotic-Policy-Learning
+# Learning-Multi-Objective-Curricula-for-Robotics-Policy-Learning
-This is the official implementation of paper "Learning Multi-Objective Curricula for Robotic Policy Learning"
+This is the official implementation of paper "Learning Multi-Objective Curricula for Robotics Policy Learning"